 Ditch Plastic Cutlery

 While we all have a tendency to look for things that make life easier — basically less effort on our part — this has enabled us to shift our mindset away from understanding our impact.
-There is no way that the amount of energy it takes to extract, transport and manufacture fossil fuels to make plastic cutlery takes less energy than simply washing-up something we can reuse.
+There is no way that the amount of energy it takes to extract, transport and manufacture fossil fuels to make plastic cutlery takes less energy than washing something up we can reuse.
 If you really need single-use or throwaway cutlery, find compostable alternatives instead.

 Say No To Chewing Gum